How To Pick The Best Gate Automation System For Your Unique Needs

 And the right gate automation installer will always complete a safety audit.
 This will be based on your usage requirements, the location’s limitations and who will use the gates.

-Manual release systems usually disconnect the gate’s drive system so the gate can be moved by hand.
+Manual release systems partially disconnect a gate from its electric gate opener so the gate can be moved by hand.

 Loop detectors use a loop of special cable buried in the drive.
 This can be inside and/or outside the gates.
 When a vehicle passes over the loop it generates a signal that causes the gate to open or close as required.